nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 2.1.2 MathResultPort

-`MathOpPort` is responsible for passing the invocation of the operation from `MathSender` to `MathReceiver`.
+`MathResultPort` is responsible for passing the result of the operation from `MathReceiver` to `MathSender`.
 The new XML file should be placed in the `Ref/MathPorts` directory with the name `MathResultPortAi.xml`.
 The XML for the port is as follows:

 ```xml
 <interface name="MathResult" namespace="Ref">